UoB-COMSM0166/2025-group-20/README.md

 <h3>Overview of Sustainability Analysis</h3>

 Our game promotes lifelong learning by incorporating cognitive challenges.
-For instance, Hard Mode requires players to memorise the fruits’ directional patterns.
+For instance, Samurai Mode requires players to memorise the fruits’ directional patterns.
 Research suggests that games involving memory tasks can enhance cognitive abilities such as short-term memory, reaction time, and communication skills (Ning et al., 2020).
 Based on this, we can infer that Smoothie Operator offers a degree of cognitive stimulation.

-NASA TLX results showed that players found Hard Mode more frustrating than Easy Mode (Figure 13).
+NASA TLX results showed that players found Samurai Mode more frustrating than Ninja Mode (Figure 13).
 While moderate frustration can be empowering and motivating, it may also cause stress and anxiety.
 In addition, the precise timing and accuracy required to slice the fruits may help improve hand-eye coordination and boost reflexes, improving an individual’s physical health.

 Currently, only a player’s current and highest scores are visible.
 Although this helps to protect player privacy, it may also reduce the social or competitive element that often makes games more engaging.
 To address the initial lack of social interaction, we added a two-player mode where players collaborate to achieve higher scores.
 This fosters teamwork and communication but may also cause tension if one player outperforms the other.